ctnava/rxtechnotes/math/body_weight_calculations.md

-# 🧮 Dosage Calculations Based on Body Weight
+# 🧮 Dosage Calculations Based on Body Weight & Age

 Dosage calculations based on **body weight** are essential in pharmacy practice.
 They ensure safe and effective medication administration, especially in **pediatrics**, **critical care**, and **oncology**.
 Weight-based dosing adjusts for patient size, which significantly affects drug distribution and metabolism.